The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 Transfers are NOT included in the ride price.
 We recommend either flying into Canberra and hiring a car, or self-driving if you live in Victoria or southern New South Wales.
 If you like, Globetrotting can help connect you with another guest booked on the same departure, so that you can share the drive.

-On day 1, please aim to arrive at the campground (either Ware’s Yards or Rocky Plains, depending on your departure date) between 4 and 5pm.
-It’s about a 2.5hr drive from Canberra.
+On day 1, please aim to arrive at Wares Yards campground between 4 and 5pm.
+It’s about a 2.5 hour drive from Canberra.

 The ride will finish after breakfast on the final day, after which you’re free to depart.
 Should you wish to catch a flight home today, please ensure it departs no earlier than 2pm.